 Once that’s decided, you’ll need to browse therapists in your area.
-Look into those that accept your insurance and are within a reasonable distance from you.
-This will keep you financially realistic as well as logistically-minded.
 If you’re unsure of where to begin, you can start by Googling ’therapists near me’ or ’LGBT therapists near me.’
-You can also call your insurance company and move forward from there.

 Find an LGBTQ+ friendly therapist is a lot like searching for mental health professionals in general.
 Some of the things that you need to consider include: